illunix/DispatchEndpoints/README.md

 [AttributeUsage(AttributeTargets.Class)]
 public class DispatchEndpointAttribute : Attribute
 {
     public string?
-Controller { get; set; } // Set controller name, if you leave it empty source generator will get the directory name where endpoint is located by namespace public string?
+Controller { get; set; } // Set controller name, if you leave it empty source generator will get the directory name where endpoint is located by namespace and use it as controller name public string?
 Route { get; set; } // Set route for endpoint
     public HttpRequestMethods RequestMethod { get; set; } // Set http rquest method for method
     public HttpStatusCodes[]?
 ProducesResponseTypes { get; set; } // Set produces response types status codes, first one is that what endpoint will return